ironsheep/P2-vscode-langserv-extension/spin2/README.md

 - Hover over **User** variables, constants, methods, pasm labels and objects to display pop-up information about the item including comments within the code for the item.
 - Hover for **Built-in Spin/Spin2** method names, variables, constants and smart-pin constants to display pop-up documentation about the built-in item.
+- Hover text for methods and constants from included objects are brought in from the external included object.

 ## Feature: Help With Method Signatures